Do you know what you’re signing?

-Your contract or employment agreement in the recreation sector can be for a fixed term or indefinite period.
-You determine this together with your employer through mutual agreement.
+Your contract or employment agreement in recreation can be for a fixed term or an indefinite period.
+This is determined by mutual agreement between you and your employer.

 Fixed-term

-The employer is obliged to inform you in writing at least one month before your temporary contract ends whether your contract will be extended or not, and if so, under what conditions.
-This is known as the notice requirement.
-The notice requirement applies to contracts entered into for a period of six months or longer.
-If the employer does not comply with this obligation, they are liable to pay compensation of up to one month's gross salary or, in case of late compliance, an amount proportional to the delay.
+The employer is obliged to inform you in writing at least one month before your temporary contract ends, whether your contract will be extended or not, and if so, under what conditions.
+This is called the notice obligation.
+The notice obligation applies to contracts entered into for a period of six months or longer.
+If the employer does not comply with this obligation, they are liable to pay compensation of up to one month's gross salary or, in the case of late compliance, an amount proportional to the delay.

 When is a permanent contract applicable?

-You are entitled to a permanent contract if you are offered a fourth contract or have been employed for more than 3 years with your employer.
+You are entitled to a permanent contract if you are offered a fourth contract or have been employed by your employer for more than 3 years.
 Is there more than 6 months between the temporary contracts?
 Then the counting of the contracts starts anew.
-Note: exceptions to the above chain rule are possible:
+Note: there are possible exceptions to the above chain rule:

-- You are younger than 18 years and work an average of no more than 12 hours per week.
+• You are under 18 years old and work an average of a maximum of 12 hours per week.

-- You have reached the state pension age.
-An employer may give you 6 temporary contracts over a period of 4 years from the state pension age.
+• You have reached the AOW age.
+An employer may give you 6 temporary contracts from the AOW age within a period of 4 years.

-The CLA recreation stipulates that if you have a seasonal employment agreement, the chain of contracts is interrupted if there is a minimum of 3 months and a day between the contracts.
+The CLA recreation states that if you have a seasonal employment contract, the chain of contracts is interrupted if there is a minimum of 3 months and one day between the contracts.

 Check your employment contract

 What should you look out for when signing a new employment contract?
 It must be a written employment contract.
-Read the terms carefully and have things adjusted where necessary.
+Read the terms carefully and have any necessary changes made.
 You sign one for yourself and one for the employer.
-Naturally, you will receive a copy yourself.
+You will, of course, receive a copy for yourself.
 This ensures that both you and your new employer are clear about the agreements made.

 The CLA recreation includes model employment contracts for all categories of employees covered by the CLA.
 The employer is obliged to use this format.
 You may make additional agreements as long as they do not conflict with the law or CLA.

-Download an example employment contract annual hours standard here.
+Download here a sample employment contract annual hours norm.

-The recreation CLA recognises different categories of employees.
-For example, full-timers, part-timers, flexi-timers, employees with an annual hours contract, BBL students, and auxiliary workers.
+The CLA recreation recognises different categories of employees.
+For example, the full-timer, part-timer, flex-timer, employee with an annual hours contract, BBL apprentice, and auxiliary worker.

 Your employment contract specifies which category you fall under.
 Not all provisions in the CLA apply to all categories of employees.
-The recreation CLA has different provisions that only apply to a specific category of employee.
-Therefore, always check carefully which scheme applies to you.
+The CLA recreation has different provisions that only apply to a specific category of employee.
+Therefore, always check carefully which regulations apply to you.
 If you have any questions about this, please contact us.

-It is possible to start working through an employment agency.
-Usually, you are employed as a temporary agency worker for tasks that are temporary in nature.
-During this period, you are officially employed by the employment agency.
-The employment agency is responsible for paying your wages.
-Your wages are determined by the recreation CLA.
+It is possible to work through an employment agency.
+Usually, you are employed as an agency worker for tasks of a temporary nature.
+During this period, you are officially employed by the agency.
+The agency is responsible for paying your salary.
+Your salary is determined by the CLA recreation.

 Self-employed (freelancer)

-As a freelancer, you are hired for tasks and have the opportunity to work with different clients in the recreation sector.
+As a self-employed person, you are hired for tasks and have the opportunity to work with different clients in the recreation sector.
 This means that no employment contract is drawn up.
-As a freelancer, you are responsible for sending invoices for the hours worked.
+As a self-employed person, you are responsible for sending invoices for the hours worked.